d-j-a-y/ArchiMusik/README.md

-  -n, --normalize       Do NOT normalize the shapes when active -f, --factorize       Do NOT factorize the areas when active -b, --largetohigh     Large areas produce hight frequencies sound -v, --verbose         Enable debug output (default: off)
+  -n, --normalize       Do NOT normalize the shapes when active -f, --factorize       Do NOT factorize the areas when active -b, --largetohigh     Large areas produce hight frequencies sound -a, --audioconfig     Interactive audio setup - generate in the same time
+                        the command line argument for -y/--pyoconfig -y PYOCONFIG, --pyoconfig PYOCONFIG
+                        Set config for Pyo audio server (see -a/--audioconfig) -v, --verbose         Enable debug output (default: off)
 ```